ArthurSudbrackIbarra/cloney-documentation/docs/creators/accessing-template-variables.md

 # Accessing Template Variables

 Cloney makes it effortless to access and utilize variables within your template files.
 It employs the Go template syntax, a powerful and flexible language for generating text and code.
 It's essential to note that you **don't require any knowledge of Go programming** to utilize Cloney effectively.
-The term "Go template" is simply a historical reference to the language where these templates initially emerged.

 To access and use variables within your template files, follow these steps: